Stocks surge on stimulus hopes; dollar depressed

-NEW YORK (Reuters) - Global stocks scaled new peaks on Thursday, fueled by growing optimism that deals will be reached over a fresh U.S. stimulus package and a post-Brexit trade deal between the United Kingdom and the European Union.
+NEW YORK (Reuters) - Global stocks hit record highs on Thursday, fueled by growing optimism that deals will be reached over a fresh U.S. stimulus package and a post-Brexit trade deal between the United Kingdom and the European Union.

 From stocks to safe-haven gold and volatile bitcoin, financial assets were in festive mood.
 Bitcoin hit another all-time high after first shattering the $20,000 level on Wednesday.